Kayaking and canoeing

 It is an offence to operate a vessel (powered or unpowered) and to have a blood alcohol concentration of .05 or more or to be under the influence of drugs.
 Know the rules that apply to alcohol, drugs and boating.

 Hypothermia is the effect of heat loss from the body and immersion in cold water causes the body to lose heat up to 25 times faster than normal.
-Paddlers have a greater exposure to the elements and boating in cooler weather increases the risk of developing hypothermia from wind-chill, capsizing or damp and wet clothes.
-Sudden immersion in cold water can be life threatening especially to people who are older, unfit or under stress from being in the water.
+Paddlers have greater exposure to the elements and boating in cooler weather increases the risk of developing hypothermia from wind-chill, capsizing or damp and wet clothes.
+Sudden immersion in cold water can be life-threatening, especially to people who are older, unfit or under stress from being in the water.